speedtestboost/SpeedTestBooster/replit.md

 - High SEO priority (0.8) assigned to city pages for better search rankings
 - Complete responsive design maintained across all city pages
 - Professional WiFi optimization features included on all city pages
+- Added cross-city navigation at bottom of each city page for easy navigation between cities
+- Each city page excludes its own city from navigation menu to avoid self-referencing
+- Cross-city navigation includes descriptive subtitles for each city highlighting unique characteristics